nsnam/ns-3-dev-git/doc/manual/source/python.rst

 .. sourcecode:: python

   from ns import ns
   from ctypes import c_char_p, c_char, create_string_buffer, byref, cast

   # The following buffer represent the memory contents
   # of a program containing two adjacent C strings
   # This could be the result of two subsequent variables
   # on the stack or dynamically allocated
   memoryContents = create_string_buffer(b"SHORT_STRING_CONTENTS\0"+b"DoNotWriteHere_"*5+b"\0")
   lenShortString = len(b"SHORT_STRING_CONTENTS\0")

   # In the next lines, we pick pointers to these two C strings
   shortStringBuffer = cast(byref(memoryContents, 0), c_char_p)
   victimBuffer = cast(byref(memoryContents, lenShortString), c_char_p)

-    cmd = ns.core.CommandLine(__file__)
+  cmd = ns.CommandLine(__file__)
   # in the real implementation, the buffer size of 21+1 bytes containing SHORT_STRING_CONTENTS\0 is passed
+  # we use the entire size of the memory contents for demonstration purposses
-    cmd.AddValue("shortString", "", shortStringBuffer)
+  cmd.AddValue("shortString", "", shortStringBuffer, 75)

-    print("Memory contents before the memory corruption")
-    print("Full Memory contents", memoryContents.raw)
-    print("shortStringBuffer contents: ", shortStringBuffer.value)
+  print("Memory contents before the memory corruption") print("Full Memory contents", memoryContents.raw) print("shortStringBuffer contents: ", shortStringBuffer.value)
   print("victimBuffer contents: ", victimBuffer.value)

   # The following block should print to the terminal.
   # Note that the strings are correctly
   # identified due to the null terminator (\x00)
   #
   # Memory contents before the memory corruption
   # Full Memory contents b'SHORT_STRING_CONTENTS\x00DoNotWriteHere_DoNotWriteHere_DoNotWriteHere_DoNotWriteHere_DoNotWriteHere_\x00\x00'
   # shortStringBuffer size=21, contents: b'SHORT_STRING_CONTENTS'
   # victimBuffer size=75, contents: b'DoNotWriteHere_DoNotWriteHere_DoNotWriteHere_DoNotWriteHere_DoNotWriteHere_'

   # Write a very long string to a small buffer of size lenShortString = 22
   cmd.Parse(["python", "--shortString="+("OkToWrite"*lenShortString)[:lenShortString]+"CORRUPTED_"*3])

-    print("\n\nMemory contents after the memory corruption")
-    print("Full Memory contents", memoryContents.raw)
-    print("shortStringBuffer contents: ", shortStringBuffer.value)
+  print("\n\nMemory contents after the memory corruption") print("Full Memory contents", memoryContents.raw) print("shortStringBuffer contents: ", shortStringBuffer.value)
   print("victimBuffer contents: ", victimBuffer.value)

   # The following block should print to the terminal.
   #
   # Memory contents after the memory corruption
   # Full Memory contents b'OkToWriteOkToWriteOkToCORRUPTED_CORRUPTED_CORRUPTED_\x00oNotWriteHere_DoNotWriteHere_DoNotWriteHere_\x00\x00'
   # shortStringBuffer size=52, contents: b'OkToWriteOkToWriteOkToCORRUPTED_CORRUPTED_CORRUPTED_'
   # victimBuffer size=30, contents: b'CORRUPTED_CORRUPTED_CORRUPTED_'
   #
   # Note that shortStringBuffer invaded the victimBuffer since the
   # string being written was bigger than the shortStringBuffer.
   #
   # Since no bounds checks were performed, the adjacent memory got
   # overwritten and both buffers are now corrupted.
   #
   # We also have a memory leak of the final block in the memory
   # 'oNotWriteHere_DoNotWriteHere_DoNotWriteHere_\x00\x00', caused
   # by the null terminator written at the middle of the victimBuffer.

 If you find a segmentation violation, be sure to wait for the stacktrace provided by Cppyy and try to find the root cause of the issue.
 If you have multiple cores, the number of